Tour D.C.

 Treasury Department Tours:

 To request a tour of the Treasury Department, please email WhiteHouseTours.NortonDC00EN@mail.house.gov and indicate you are requesting a Treasury tour in the subject line.
+Tours are available on the first and third Saturday of each month at 9:00AM, 9:45AM, 10:30AM, and 11:15AM and are subject to cancellation for internal events.

 Once your email is received, Congresswoman Norton’s Tour Coordinator will submit the information to the Treasury Department’s Tour Office.